bshouse/ClearEarthNLP/README.md

-ClearNLP is an easy to use toolkit for text processing in Earth Science domains such as Cryosphere, Ecology and Earthquake.
+ClearEarthNLP is an easy to use toolkit for text processing in Earth Science domains such as Cryosphere, Ecology and Earthquake.
 It contains implementations for part-of-speech tagging, named entity recognition, dependency parsing and subsumption learning.
 All the models are trained using deep neural networks and give state-of-the-art performance.

-__Manual Installation__
+# Installation

+## Linux
 The following is a list of all the commands needed to perform a manual install:
 ```
 # Installing Python3 ClearNLP: